jodida01/Group_5_Capstone_Project/README.md

 - Data/SEC5_embeddings.pkl
 - Model will be downloaded automatically on first run

-5. ## Running the Application
+## 9. Running the Application

-Local Development

-streamlit run app.py
+Local Development_ "streamlit run app.py"

-The application will open in your browser at http://localhost:8501
+- The application will open in your browser at http://localhost:8501

-## Production Deployment
+## 10. Production Deployment

-Option 1: Streamlit Cloud
+#### Option 1: Streamlit Cloud

-Push code to GitHub
+- Push code to GitHub

-Connect repository to Streamlit Cloud
+- Connect repository to Streamlit Cloud

-Deploy with one click
+- Deploy with one click

-Option 2: Docker (Coming Soon)
+#### Option 2: Docker (Coming Soon)

-docker build -t fincombot .
+- Docker build -t fincombot.

-docker run -p 8501:8501 fincombot
+- Docker run -p 8501:8501 fincombot

-## Usage Guide
+## 11. Usage Guide

+a.)
 For End Users

 Access the application through your browser
 - Enter your question in the search box (e.g., "What documents are needed for church account opening?")